 This is a game set in the real world where the whole point is to experience the everyday events of modern life, right?
 Well maybe this is news to our friends at Nintendo but: GAY PEOPLE ARE REAL.
 Gay marriages are real.
 Male pregnancy may not be real, but two men living together and raising a family certainly is.
 Oh and Lesbians are real too, just in case they get forgotten in all this mess.
 And all of these people play your games, Nintendo.

 And let’s not forget that this is a video game.
 A video game in which every bit of content available was crafted by its designers.
 If designers decide to put relationship and marriage options into their game and only include heterosexual options, whether they intend to or not, they have taken a stance.
 All the same, had they allowed the same-sex marriage to remain in the game they’d be taking a stance.
 If Nintendo’s goal is to remain neutral on this whole affair, and I can only assume it is, then they need to release another patch that eliminates all relationship options in the game.

 Now I’m not calling for a boycott of Nintendo or anything of the sort, in fact I’m quite the big Nintendo supporter most of the time (no matter how frustrating they can be).
 But just because we love the house that Mario built doesn’t mean we can’t critique it when problematic choices like these are made.

-Here we have an accident that happened to bring a lot of happiness to a marginalized group of players, only to have that accident both acknowledged and then eradicated in one fell, poorly worded, swoop.
+Here we have an accident that happened to bring a lot of happiness to a small marginalized group of players, only to have that accident both acknowledged and then eradicated in one fell, poorly worded, swoop.
 Was this an Orson Scott Card-style homophobic attack?
 No. But it does show the level of ignorance surrounding LGBT issues still plaguing major developers that desperately needs to be called out.
 With any hope Nintendo will see how this decision has affected their customers and perhaps it will spark a little change.